BenKuhnhaeuser/RattanID/Skmer_Pipeline/README.md

 - provide the genetically closest reference species to the sample
 - check if there was enough data and if the genetic distance is small enough for the results to be reliable

+Check out the [tutorial](Tutorial.md) to test identification of a single sample using the Skmer Pipeline step by step.

 ## Required software
 Installation using anaconda is recommended.
 Script is verified to work with the indicated software versions.
 - Trimmomatic 0.39